morukutsu/perfect_dark_pc/README.md

 ## Status

-- Loads the initial parts of the game (legal, logos and some parts of the CI)
+- Loads the initial parts of the game (logos, intro, CI)
-- GPU implementation is incomplete: lighting is not implemented, many textures formats are missing, etc...
+- GPU implementation is incomplete: lighting is not yet implemented, some textures formats are missing, and more
-- Compiles with a lot of warnings, expect crashes
+- Compiles with a lot of warnings
+- Crashes
-- At the moment, do not expect to build it smoothly, this is only for collaborating on the development
+- At the moment, do not expect a smooth experience, this is only for collaborating on the development
 - The only part of the game displayed accurately is the legal menu
+- If you want to play PD in HD & 60fps, please use an emulator or modded rom, or the XBLA port!

 ## TODO

-There are many tasks to do, here are some ideas if you would like to collaborate:
+Here are some ideas to collaborate:

+- Fix crashes: the game often crashes because the logic is impacted by files being loaded wrongly, missing features in stubs, wrong pointer to int conversions.
+- Fix bugs: bugs that don't crash the game like entities displayed at the wrong position, or not displayed at all
-- No sound emulation
+- Audio emulation (SFX, MP3s, musics)
-- No joypad/keyboard/mouse input
+- Inputs: Joypad/Keyboard and Mouse, including deeper integration for mouse aiming
 - Fix warnings (mostly related to bad pointers <-> int casts)
 - Update the CMake project and source to support builds on Windows and Linux
+- Improve debug tools: add features to the debug menu to inspect game variables, find bugs
+- Renderer: there are a lot of work in progress parts in the renderer, it might not be easy to split work here.
+But some easy tasks could be to add support for larger rendering resolutions, wide screen, fixes to improve accuracy.
+The goal of the renderer to not to be fast but to be "accurate".
+Not accurate as an emulator, but to have a rendering which is faithful to the original game.
+The only optimisation in the renderer at the moment is the texture cache.
+The next one will probably be triangles batching.
+I expect the game to be fast enough rendering with an ubershader, but not sure.
+- Online: if you like true challenges, think about a plan for implementing online (using sync input sharing with delay/rollback, or go deeper into the game)
+- Assets conversion: convert all game assets in advance (when the game first starts) and cache them to a file, instead of converting them on the fly when they are loaded from the ROM

 ## Requirements